iWatermark Pro Mac & Win Help

 Each watermark that is selected in the Watermark Manager is added to the photo or each photo in a batch.
 You can select more than one watermark in the Watermark Manager with the usual method of selecting.
 Click once to select one watermark.
 Shift-click on a group for a continuous selection.
 Command-click on Mac or Control-click on Windows for a discontinuous selection.

 Start by creating a Text watermark.
 The other watermark types are created in a similar fashion.
 To create your first watermark open the Watermark Manager drawer (see below video/animation).

 At the bottom left of the ‘Watermark Manager’ click the blue + button (see above video/an

 Another way is to go to the File menu and choose New Watermark or command N.

-2. You will see this watermark editor which allows changing settings for the text watermark.
+- You will see this watermark editor (below) which allows changing settings for the text watermark.

-Currently, there are 6 watermark types.
-Text, Text on Arc, Text Banner, Bitmap Graphic, Metadata and Stegomark.
+Currently, there are 10 watermark types.
+8 Visible watermark which are watermarks that are seen on photos.
+Text, Text on Arc, Text Banner, Bitmap Graphic, Vector Graphic, Lines, QR-Code and Border.
+Plus 2 Invisible wagtermark types, Metadata and Stegomark.
 More are coming.

 Below we discuss the settings for each watermark type in detail.